HEP-FCC/fcc-tutorials/fast-sim-and-analysis/k4simdelphes/doc/starterkit/FccFastSimDelphes/Readme.md

 output_file - output file in ROOT format.
 ```

-where the first argument is the delphes card, the second argument the configuration file for the edm4hep output (see later) the third argument is the pythia card and last argument is the output file name.
+where the first argument is the delphes card, the second argument the configuration file for the edm4hep output (see later), the third argument is the pythia card and the last argument is the output file name.

 Before running we need to define the collections that we want to write.
 The first name for example `GenParticleCollections` is the type of output collection in EDM4hep (in this case `GenParticleCollections` is of type `edm4hep::MCParticleCollection`) and the second argument for example `Particle` is the name of the collection in the Delphes card that will be used and stored in the EDM4Hep output file with the same name.